t81dev/ternary-fabric/docs/TFMBS_Research_Paper.md

 *Table 2: Synthesis results showing zero DSP utilization.*

 #### 5.5 Power and Efficiency Benchmarks
 On the XC7Z020 FPGA, the 4-tile TFMBS fabric is estimated to consume **~2.4W** of dynamic power at 250 MHz for ternary GEMM workloads.
 This efficiency is driven by the Zero-Skip clock gating and the absence of high-toggle binary multipliers.
-TFMBS provides an **estimated 12.5x improvement in energy-per-inference for ternary GEMM workloads** relative to an ARM NEON (A53) baseline on the same SoC, assuming equivalent sparsity and memory locality.
+TFMBS provides an **estimated 12.5x improvement in energy-per-inference for ternary GEMM workloads** relative to an ARM Cortex-A53 NEON baseline at matched clock and memory locality assumptions.

 #### 5.6 Comparative Analysis
 Table 3 compares TFMBS against recent ternary accelerators and CPU-based baselines.
 These projections focus on ternary-dominant kernels and exclude host-side scheduling, softmax, and embedding layers.
-Notably, TFMBS's energy efficiency (~25.2 GOPS/W) effectively outperforms standard 8-bit NPUs (typically 10–15 TOPS/W) by a factor of 2x on energy alone, as one ternary operation is functionally equivalent for BitNet-style ternary dot-products, while also providing a 5x reduction in weight storage requirements.
+Although GOPS (ternary accumulate operations) are not directly equivalent to INT8 TOPS, for BitNet-style ternary dot-products each ternary OP replaces an INT8 MAC, allowing approximate energy comparison at the kernel level.
+Notably, TFMBS's energy efficiency (~25.2 GOPS/W) is competitive with and in many cases exceeds standard 8-bit NPUs (typically 10–15 TOPS/W) by a factor of 2x on energy alone, while also providing a 5x reduction in weight storage requirements.

 | Metric | bitnet.cpp (CPU) | TeLLMe (FPGA) | TerEffic (FPGA) | TENET (FPGA) | **TFMBS (Phase 21)** |
 | :--- | :--- | :--- | :--- | :--- | :--- |